tailor-cms/xt/docs/server-package.md

 `beforeDisplay` hook is responsible for resolving a user state of a particular content element (binded as `userState` upon rendering the `Display` component).
-The hook recieves authored content `element`, the target system `displaySystemContext` and returns a resolved user state.
+The hook recieves authored content `element`, the end-user system `displaySystemContext` and returns a resolved user state.

 ```ts